MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad.md

 ### 1. Create a new claim provider

-In the [previous step](#step-3-configure-sharepoint-to-trust-the-identity-provider), you've already created an OIDC `SPTrustedIdentityTokenIssuer` by using `New-SPTrustedIdentityTokenIssuer` PowerShell cmdlet.
-In this step, you'll use the following PowerShell cmdlet to create a claim provider, which uses the User Profile Application service to search and resolve users and groups in the People Picker and specifies to use the OIDC `SPTrustedIdentityTokenIssuer`:
+In the [previous step](#step-3-configure-sharepoint-to-trust-the-identity-provider), you already created an OIDC `SPTrustedIdentityTokenIssuer` by using `New-SPTrustedIdentityTokenIssuer` PowerShell cmdlet.
+In this step, you use the following PowerShell cmdlet to create a claim provider, which uses the User Profile Application service to search and resolve users and groups in the People Picker and specifies to use the OIDC `SPTrustedIdentityTokenIssuer`:

   ```powershell
   $claimprovider = New-SPClaimProvider -AssemblyName "Microsoft.SharePoint, Version=16.0.0.0, Culture=neutral, publicKeyToken=71e9bce111e9429c" -DisplayName 'OIDC Claim Provider' -Type "Microsoft.SharePoint.Administration.Claims.SPTrustedBackedByUPAClaimProvider" -TrustedTokenIssuer $tokenissuer -Description “OIDC Claim Provider” -Default:$false